-The university reimburses out-of-pocket expenses and pays university credit card charges (VISA, Diners Club, or other) for approved university business under "accountable plan" rules described in IRS Publication 463.
-The IRS requires that specific supporting documentation be provided with all reimbursement requests or charges to university credit cards or the university must treat the payment (if it is made) as taxable compensation to the individual.
+The university reimburses out-of-pocket expenses and pays university credit card charges for approved university business under "accountable plan" rules described in IRS Publication 463.
+The IRS requires that specific supporting documentation be provided with all reimbursement requests and charges to university credit cards or the university must treat the payment as taxable compensation to the individual.

 2. Beginning and ending odometer readings or a www.MapQuest.com/directions screen print that shows the estimated miles is considered adequate documentation of the number of miles driven.